 The ‘Writer’s Block’ was a bit weird; what if all unsuccessful writers start doing that?
 Thank god for Self-publishing J

-‘Code of Honour’ was another story that tugged at the heart strings, the solider father writing his heart out is easily the most heart tugging right after ‘The Guardian Angel’.
+‘Code of Honour’ was another story that tugged at the heartstrings, the soldier father writing his heart out is easily the most heart-tugging right after ‘The Guardian Angel’.

-A special mention for the two guest stories included in the book; both are a great read and a breadth of fresh air.
+A special mention for the two guest stories included in the book; both are a great read and a breath of fresh air.
 I totally agree with Amit when he says they are ‘Super-talented’.
-The stories bought a tear in my eyes and a lump in my throat and when I was reading the stories I had forgotten that the writers were aged 10 and 16.
+The stories brought a tear to my eyes and a lump in my throat and when I was reading the stories I had forgotten that the writers were aged 10 and 16.
 Bravo!
 For nurturing such talent.

 The language in the stories, especially the initial ones could be better with fewer words but they do manage to get the point across.
 They are Indian stories so they are fine with “Indian English” in them.
 (You can check out my post on “Indianisms that may be ruining your writing”.)
 I am not a language critic and I can only write about whether the author got his point across or not; did the stories reflect what the blurb said or not and whether I would read the author again.